ymw0331/vanilla-javascript-20-projects/readme.md

-## List of projects that I learned from ZTM JS-20-Projects course, to be used as references for future project
+### List of projects that I learned from ZTM JS-20-Projects course, to be used as references for future project

-#### Throughout the course, I learned how to work with various Web APIs such as localStorage, DOM, and more, as well as how to use modern CSS3 and HTML5 features like Animations, Transitions, Canvas, Video, and Audio.
+##### This is a list of 20 projects that I learned from the ZTM JS-20-Projects course, which I can use as references for future projects.
+Each project was built using pure JavaScript, HTML5, and CSS3, and taught me best practices for building responsive and mobile-first web applications.

 Here is a list of the projects, along with the technologies and APIs used: